 Cornerstone alumni are tireless in their passion to influence our world for Christ as servant leaders.
 You can find CU graduates building lives that matter at workplaces based in West Michigan and beyond.

 - Mars Hill Bible Church

-of our 2016 intercultural studies graduates were working within six months of graduation.
+of our traditional undergraduate intercultural studies majors from the class of 2016 were working within six months of graduation.